CalvinLeeC7E/APK-Channel-Packaging-with-ruby/README.md

 # APK-Channel-Packaging-with-ruby

-##write a state to the APK installation package, when app start use a tool to read this state.
+##write a status to the APK installation package, when app start use a tool to read this status.

 ---
 ##config
-###Write a state in each row
+###Write a status in each row

 ---
 ##@template